Jonimz/FitPro-Fitness-Tracker/README.md

 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

-### ❗Errors and Constraints
-Every program has bugs or features that had to be scrapped for time.
-These bugs should be tracked in the issue queue.
-You should already have a few items in here from the prior weeks.
-Create a new issue for any undocumented errors and deficiencies that remain in your code.
-Bugs found that aren't acknowledged in the queue will be penalized.

 ### ❗Reflection
 In three to four well-written paragraphs, address the following (at a minimum):